packit/dist-git-to-source-git/README.md

 ## Tests

+**The test suite works only with root podman, so please make sure to run it with `CONTAINER_ENGINE='sudo podman'`.** (the reason is the way how UIDs are mapped when running rootless)

 You can find functional tests which convert real dist-git packages.
 They require setup in your environment:

-- Build an image with the dist2src inside (`make build`) -- you can override container engine of your choice with env var `CONTAINER_ENGINE` (hint, root podman has better performance than rootless, so `CONTAINER_ENGINE="sudo podman"`).
+- Build an image with the dist2src inside (`make build`) -- you can override container engine of your choice with env var `CONTAINER_ENGINE`.
-- Have mock installed and set up -- last step of the testing is to build the generated SRPM from a source-git repo using `mock --rebuild -r centos-stream-x86_64`).
+- Have mock installed and set up -- last step of the testing is to build the generated SRPM from a source-git repo using
+  `mock --rebuild -r centos-stream-x86_64`).

 Once prereqs are met, you can run the tests like this: